Helping Writers Publish

 Publish ebooks direct to Kobo.
 The interface is a dream up against KDP, and you can opt into the Kobo store promotions.

-IngramSpark offer both eBook and Print formats plugged into Ingram’s extensive global book distribution networks that include Walmart, Target, Barnes and Noble, Waterstones (UK), Foyles (UK) and countless others.
+IngramSpark offers both eBook and Print formats plugged into Ingram’s extensive global book distribution networks that include Walmart, Target, Barnes and Noble, Waterstones (UK), Foyles (UK) and countless others.

 Probably the best way to find a cover designer you want to build a business relationship with is by recommendations from fellow authors.

 That said here are some recommendations and resources:

-Books Covered.
-This is a leading design agency creating high end book cover design.
+Stuart Bache Design.
+This is a leading design agency creating high-end book cover designs.

 Author Packages.
 A wide range of services for authors include book design.